2018 Code of Conduct

 Economic sanctions, laws, regulations and programs administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), as well as similar sanctions programs imposed by other governments and supra-governmental organizations such as the United Nations Security Council and the Council of the European Union, prohibit you from engaging in or facilitating, directly or indirectly:

-- any unauthorized transactions or dealings with any “blocked” government, entity or individual
+- any unauthorized transactions or dealings with any “blocked” or otherwise sanctioned government, entity or individual

-- any unauthorized financial transactions involving any embargoed country or territory
+- any unauthorized financial transactions involving any embargoed country, territory or region

 - any transaction or activity that is designed to, or does, evade or avoid applicable sanctions or the Firm’s sanctions compliance controls

 For additional detail, refer to the Global Economic Sanctions / Office of Foreign Assets Control Policy and the Economic Sanctions – OFAC InfoPage.